The Tuition Refund Plan...

-A. Yes, the Plan provides an important benefit that covers not only payments made directly by the family, but also loans for the semester with the college, banks and government agencies, up to the coverage amount.
+A. Yes, the Plan provides an important benefit that covers not only payments made directly by the family, but also loans for the semester with the university, banks and government agencies, up to the coverage amount.

 Q. How are claims filed?

-A. Claim forms with full instructions are available at the College or by contacting A.W.G.
+A. Claim forms with full instructions are available at the University or by contacting A.W.G.
 Dewar, Inc. Claims should be reported within 30 days from occurrence or as soon as is reasonably possible.
 Students are responsible for the completion of the claim form.
-Benefit payment is made to the college to be credited to the student's account.
-Benefits not required to settle your account with the college will be refunded to you through the college.
+Benefit payment is made to the University to be credited to the student's account.
+Benefits not required to settle your account with the University will be refunded to you through the University.

 Please contact A.W.G.
 Dewar Inc., Quincy, Massachusetts.